 The Foundation’s Workers’ Rights Program supports groups seeking policy and system reforms to improve the lives of low-wage working people, with a focus on securing their basic legal rights to safe, healthy, and fair conditions at work.
 Specifically, the Program makes grants to groups seeking reforms that will do the following:

-- Build Workers’ Advocacy Power– by improving the ability of low-wage workers to act collectively for policy and system reform.
+- Build Workers' Advocacy Capacity - by strengthening the ability of low-wage workers to promote policy and systems reform.

 Additionally, the Program supports investigative journalism, national broadcast news coverage, and other high-profile media and public education about workers’ rights issues.